Dawn Gallagher Murphy: Political career

 Dawn Gallagher Murphy moved into politics in 2018, working with Deputy Premier and Minister of Health, Christine Elliott through the pandemic, supporting people in communities across Ontario, with specific attention to Newmarket—Aurora.

 After four years, Elliott retired and Dawn became the Candidate of Record for Newmarket—Aurora.
-On June 2, 2022 Gallagher Murphy was elected as MPP for Newmarket—Aurora with 18,671 votes (44.97%).
+On June 2, 2022, Gallagher Murphy was elected as MPP for Newmarket—Aurora with 18,671 votes (44.97%).

 Upon being elected, Dawn became Parliamentary Assistant to Syliva Jones, the Minister of Health.
 She held numerous round table discussions with primary care providers across the province to discuss challenges facing the sector.

-From September 2022 to December 2023, Gallagher Murphy was a member of the Standing Committee on Procedure and House Affairs which conducted the study for the restoration and rehabilitation of the Legislative precinct (Queen’s Park.).
+From September 2022 to December 2023, Gallagher Murphy was a member of the Standing Committee on Procedure and House Affairs which conducted the study for the restoration and rehabilitation of the Legislative precinct (Queen's Park.).

-MPP Gallagher Murphy put forward a Private Members Bill to proclaim the month of June as Senior’s Month.
+MPP Gallagher Murphy put forward a Private Members Bill to proclaim the month of June as Senior's Month.
 It has passed second reading and is now going to the Standing Committee on Social Policy.

 On April 10, 2024, Dawn Gallagher Murphy tabled a Private Members Motion focused on ensuring the transparent and ethical use of Artificial Intelligence (AI) in government, while considering cybersecurity threats.
 This motion will build upon the Ontario Trustworthy AI Framework.
 It received unanimous support from all parties.

-On July 3, 2024, after six years of planning and hard work, Gallagher Murphy announced the new York Region Mental Health Community Care Hub would be located in Newmarket.
+On July 3, 2024, after six years of planning and hard work, Gallagher Murphy announced the New York Region Mental Health Community Care Hub would be located in Newmarket.
 This facility will make it faster and easier for people in York Region to connect to high-quality, comprehensive mental health and addictions services close to home.

 On December 19, 2024, Bill 70, the Seniors Month Act, 2024, received Royal Assent, officially proclaiming the month of June as Seniors Month in Ontario.
-This legislation is a meaningful step in recognizing the invaluable contributions seniors have made—and continue to make—to our communities across the province.
+This legislation is intended to recognize the contributions seniors have made—and continue to make—to our communities across the province.
 Seniors Month will serve as an annual opportunity to celebrate older adults and promote initiatives that support healthy aging and well-being.

 In February 2025, Dawn Gallagher Murphy was re-elected as the Member of Provincial Parliament for Newmarket—Aurora with 20,260 votes, earning 47.73% of the vote.
-Her re-election reflects the continued trust and confidence the people of Newmarket—Aurora have placed in her leadership and dedication to serving the community at Queen’s Park.